 An integrated asset management system means you can expand your single source of truth around your assets and activities to all your offices no matter where in the world they are located.
 Disseminate the responsibility of managing assets and auditing to each site or person.

-Look beyond simple expense-line trimming and focus on optimising the business value of information technology.Ten business ideas
+Look beyond simple expense-line trimming and focus on optimising the business value of information technology.Ten business cost optimization ideas

 Leveraging your existing investment in enterprise software systems and integrating your ERP will deliver the item and cost traceability demands of modern business.
 Eliminate data re-entry already captured by an application, site or service.
 From simple manual transfers to automatic and scheduled transfers, system interoperability is paramount.

 The on-premise implementation of enterprise asset management solutions requires a lot of time and capital.
 It requires organisations to make significant investments in finding the right servers, storage devices, and communication infrastructure.

 Moreover, it requires skilled professionals to maintain the functioning of the system.
 On the other hand, cloud-based enterprise asset management solutions require little to no hardware other than mobile devices, tablets, or personal computers.